AndresNeron/SudokuSolver/README.md

 Here, x and y are within the range [1,9], denoting rows and columns, respectively, while z falls within the range [0,9] representing the corresponding value in the grid.
 The value 0 indicates an undiscovered cell.

+## Active development.

+I am developing a GUI for this sudoku solver using JavaFX.
+Added to this, i'm adding functionalities related to playing the game as end user.

+You will can select your color palette in the the options.
+Wait, it's coming soon.

 <a name=""></a>

 ## License